Esper89/spreet/README.md

       --retina             Set the pixel ratio to 2 (equivalent to `--ratio=2`) --unique             Store only unique images in the spritesheet, and map them to multiple names --recursive          Include images in sub-directories
-      --spacing <SPACING>  Add pixel spacing between sprites [default: 0] -m, --minify-index-file  Remove whitespace from the JSON index file --sdf                Output a spritesheet using a signed distance field for each sprite
+      --crop               Crop rendered images to remove transparent pixels around the edges --include-center     Include the position of the pre-crop center of each sprite in the JSON index file --spacing <SPACING>  Add pixel spacing between sprites [default: 0] -m, --minify-index-file  Remove whitespace from the JSON index file --sdf                Output a spritesheet using a signed distance field for each sprite